Skip to content

 when: ansible_os_family == "RedHat" and ansible_distribution_major_version | int >= 7

-• Loops and conditions can be used together.
+• Loops and conditionals can be used together:

 ---